hilkojj/gu/README.md

 Controls: WASD + mouse (click on the screen to lock cursor)

+A more complex webdemo of my own game made using this library can be seen [here](https://hilkojj.github.io/).

 ## Usage

 Clone/fork [this template](https://github.com/hilkojj/cpp-game-utils-template) and follow the instructions in the readme to create a minimal project that uses this library.